Insight • Design craft

 Web font formats

 Ship handmade fonts in WOFF2 format for the best compression.
-Subset to only the characters you need (headlines typically need fewer glyphs than body text).
+Subset to the characters you actually need; headlines usually need fewer glyphs than body text.

 CSS implementation